Who am I?

 Over the years I have been fortunate to have accumulated many rich experiences in the mountains.
 From my earliest days of teaching skiing I realised what a great experience it is to pass on my knowledge.
 After many years (30 years overdue someone said) I became qualified as a rock climbing instructor (SPA) and then as a Mountain Leader (MLs).
 I am also a DofE Supervisor and Assessor.
 I now take individuals and groups out into the hills.
 From Duke of Edinburgh to year 7 kids to adults in all conditions.
 In addition I help train and assess budding ML’s.
 I am fully insured and First Aid qualified.

-I love everything to do with Mountaineering, Hillwalking, Skiing, Ski Touring, Rock Climbing, Adventure Travel, Backpacking as well as some of the gear that you will need for Mountain Biking, Road Bilking, and many other outdoor activities..
+I love everything to do with Mountaineering, Hillwalking, Skiing, Ski Touring, Rock Climbing, Adventure Travel, Backpacking as well as a bit of Mountain Biking, Road Biking, and many other outdoor activities.

-Member of British Mountaineering Club, Carlisle Mountaineering Club,
+Member of British Mountaineering Club, Mountain Training, Carlisle Mountaineering Club.

 Qualified as follows: